ptyspawn/ssp21-IKI/report.md

 A complete Ed25519 certificate and its decoding can be found in the Appendix.
 Since SSP21 uses a DH key as the identity key for public key modes, the endpoint's certificate must contain a DH key such (e.g. a X25519 key).
 This means that self-signed certificates must utilize the [conversion](https://libsodium.gitbook.io/doc/advanced/ed25519-curve25519) between Ed25519 to X25519 keys.
-This conversion allows devices to use the same key pay for signing and DH operations.
+This conversion allows devices to use the same key pair for signing and DH operations.

 Where certificate chains using authorities are involved, the final (device) certificate will contain an X25519 key signed by an authority's Ed25519 key.